msang/hate-speech-corpus/README.md

 If you use the resource, please cite:

 ~~~
-@InProceedings{PolettoEtAlCLIC2017,
+@InProceedings{SanguinettiEtAlCLIC2018,
-  author    = {Fabio Poletto and Marco Stranisci and Manuela Sanguinetti and Viviana Patti and Cristina Bosco},
+  author    = {Manuela Sanguinetti and Fabio Poletto and Cristina Bosco and Viviana Patti and Marco Stranisci},
-  title     = {Hate Speech Annotation: Analysis of an Italian Twitter Corpus},
+  title     = {An Italian Twitter Corpus of Hate Speech against Immigrants},
-  booktitle = {Proceedings of the Fourth Italian Conference on Computational Linguistics (CLiC-it 2017)},
+  booktitle = {Proceedings of the 11th Conference on Language Resources and Evaluation (LREC2018), May 2018, Miyazaki, Japan},
   month     = {},
-  year      = {2017},
+  year      = {to appear},
   address   = {},
   publisher = {},
   pages     = {},
   url       = {}
 }
 ~~~

+Other references:

+Poletto F., Stranisci M.,Sanguinetti M., Patti V., Bosco C. (2017) Hate speech annotation: Analysis of an Italian twitter corpus.
+In: Proceedings of the 4th Italian Conference on Computational Linguistics (CLiC-it 2017), Rome, Italy.

 ## Acknowledgements